 Meet Other Travellers

-We met and chatted to many European and overseas travellers when we were on the train.
-It certainly was very social, and we found we often gained knowledge of places we were heading to from other travellers which were also great.
+We met and chatted to many European and overseas travelers when we were on the train.
+It certainly was very social, and we found we often gained knowledge of places we were heading to from other travelers which were also great.

 Facilities On The Train

 Trains in Europe often have fabulous toilets.
 Spacious, clean, with foot pedals for hygiene, and also numerous toilets throughout the carriages, so if one is out of order or busy, there is another one to use.
 Apart from if you are waiting in the station, you can use the restroom at any time.
 All the cubicles I used had toilet paper, soap and running water – even on the regional trains.